akshaybannatti/Credit-Card-Fraud-Detection-in-Data-Science/README.md

 # Credit Card Fraud Detection

 This project aims to develop a machine learning model to detect credit card fraud using data science techniques.

-## Dataset

-The dataset used for this project is the [Credit Card Fraud Detection dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) from Kaggle.
-It contains transactions made by credit cards in September 2013 by European cardholders.
-The dataset is highly imbalanced, with only 0.17% of the transactions being fraudulent.

 ## Objective